-The PM Series Power Module is a uniquely adaptable communication equipment power source which functions as either power supply or battery charger for 12, 24 or 48 volt d.c. systems positive, negative or floating ground.
-Power Modules may be employed singly or in combination, enabling the installer to scale the system output from 560 to 6,000 watts per rack.
+The PM Series Power Module is a uniquely adaptable communication equipment power source which functions as either power supply or battery charger for 12 volt d.c. systems positive, negative or floating ground.
+Power Modules may be employed singly or in combination.
 Units may be paralleled for N + 1 redundancy and alarm contacts allow local or remote monitoring.
 An optional d.c. wiring quick connect kit allows easy replacement of modules while the system as a whole remains up and running (see section V-B).